et0and/portfolio-redux/content/projects/sophia.md

 Insight Timer positions itself as a sustainable product that puts users first.
 By giving users access to a vast catalog of free content, their mission is to help spread meditation and mindfulness to as many people across the world as possible.

-<br><br>
+<br><br><br><br>

 <h3>User Interviews</h3>

+To gain a greater understanding of the above problems, I conducted user interviews to obtain data.
+These interviews meant I could better understand my target audience and their needs.

+I wanted to understand what was important for them and what they looked for in a product such as Sophia.

 <h4>Participants</h4>

+<b>Albert (26)</b> - full-time university student
-Albert (26) - full-time university student
+<b>Sally (23)</b> - part-time barista, full-time university student
-Sally (23) - part-time barista, full-time university student Rick (23) - full-time QA engineer and software developer
+<b>Rick (23)</b> - full-time QA engineer and software developer

 <figure>
 <img src="/media/affinity.png" alt="A combined affinity map from user interview responses."/>